The grand plan that played out in Haryana and how it is advantage BJP now

 CHANDIGARH: Haryana was buzzing louder than a beehive on Tuesday.

-The action began abruptly with the man whom PM Modi had ridden pillion with all those years ago, Manohar Lal Khattar, stepping down with his cabinet ministers in the morning.
+The action began abruptly with the man whom PM Modi had ridden pillion with all those years ago, Manohar Lal Khattar, and his cabinet stepping down in the morning.

-Along the way, the baggage that the BJP felt was Dushyant Chautala, the great grandson of ex-Deputy CM Devi Lal, was jettisoned.
+Along the way, the baggage that the BJP felt was Dushyant Chautala, the great grandson of ex-Deputy PM Devi Lal, was jettisoned.
 Then, Nayab Saini, the BJP state president, emerged as Khattar's successor.

 Insiders say the aim was to ensure that BJP had new talking points in the upcoming Lok Sabha polls and assembly elections later this year.